Blockstream/docs/liquid/node_setup.rst

 Before we begin, it is worth giving a brief overview of the applications we will be downloading and using.

-**Liquid Daemon (liquidd)**
+**Liquid Daemon (elementsd)**

 A Liquid node that runs as a background service.
 It can also processes requests made from other applications using Remote Procedure Call (RPC).
-It cannot be run at the same time as liquid-qt if they share the same data directory, which they will by default.
+It cannot be run at the same time as elements-qt if they share the same data directory, which they will by default.

-**Liquid QT (liquid-qt)**
+**Liquid Core/QT (elements-qt)**

 A desktop application (GUI/front-end) that serves as a Liquid node.
 It can also process requests using Remote Procedure Call (RPC).
-It cannot be run at the same time as liquidd if they share the same data directory, which they will by default.
+It cannot be run at the same time as elements if they share the same data directory, which they will by default.

-**Liquid Client (liquid-cli)**
+**Liquid Client (elements-cli)**

-A client application that allows you to make calls to liquidd or liquid-qt by issuing RPC commands.
-Use of liquid-cli is detailed in the :ref:`Developer Guide <developer-guide>` section.
+A client application that allows you to make calls to elementsd or elements-qt by issuing RPC commands.
+Use of elements-cli is detailed in the :ref:`Developer Guide <developer-guide>` section.

 Liquid will, by default, try and connect to a local Bitcoin node in order to validate transactions where bitcoin are moved into the Liquid network (called a peg-in).
 We will assume that you have already installed and set up a Bitcoin node before moving on with installing Liquid.
-This requirement can be switched off by setting ``validatepegin=0`` within the :ref:`Liquid configuration <node-configuration>` (liquid.conf) file, but we advise against disabling peg-in validation unless you are aware of the implications, running in a testing environment, or are not dealing with large amounts of funds.
+This requirement can be switched off by setting ``validatepegin=0`` within the :ref:`Liquid configuration <node-configuration>` (elements.conf) file, but we advise against disabling peg-in validation unless you are aware of the implications, running in a testing environment, or are not dealing with large amounts of funds.

 Installation